MLI-lab/transformers_for_imaging/README.md

 The notebook `fastmri_training.ipynb` handles model training, fine-tuning and evaluation on the fastMRI dataset.
 The notebook `imagenet_pretrain.ipynb` provides the code for pre-training our models on the ImageNet dataset.

 You may adjust the hyperparamters according to the descriptions in the paper.
-Also note that in both notebooks the data directory path has to be clarified at the marked places.
+Also note that in both notebooks the data directory path has to be specified at the marked places.

 In the experiments, we also used a simulated single-coil brain dataset, which has been simulated in the same fashion as fastMRI's single-coil knee dataset.
 The code to reproduce this dataset is provided in `simulate_singlecoil_from_multicoil.ipynb`.

 ## Citation
 ```
-@article{linVisionTransformersEnable2021,
+@article{lin2021vision,
-  title = {Vision Transformers Enable Fast and Robust Accelerated MRI},
+  title={Vision Transformers Enable Fast and Robust Accelerated MRI},
-  author = {Lin, Kang and Heckel, Reinhard},
+  author={Lin, Kang and Heckel, Reinhard},
-  year = {2021},
-  langid = {english}
+  year={2021}
 }
 ```
 ## License